eliagbenu/Switch/README.md

 # Known Issues

 --------------------------------------------------------
+Switch dating app was made to demonstrate the flow of how the app is to work.

+Consequently test data has been generated (for example make up test users as seen in addTestMaleUsers and addTestFemaleUsers )

 As as now no check has been made for disallowning an incorrect date , eg 2012-02-30